-This is a survey course introducing students to the considerations involved in the generation, maintenance, and control of international flows of people, information, funds, goods and services for commercial purposes, publics (employees, communities, media, investors), and organizational decision making.
+This is a survey course introducing students to the considerations involved in the generation, maintenance, and control of economics.
+Topics include derivatives, differentials, exponential and logarithmic functions, anti-derivatives and functions of international flows of people, information, funds, goods and services for commercial purposes, publics (employees, communities, media, investors), and organizational decision making.